 As the two companies indicated, receiving the CMA will allow them to roll out their BNT162b2 vaccine before the end of 2020.

-The two companies have that clinical data demonstrated a vaccine efficacy rate of 95%.
+The two companies have in recent days revealed that clinical data demonstrated a vaccine efficacy rate of 95%.
 Efficacy was also consistent across gender, age, race and ethnicity.
 For people aged of 65 and above, the efficacy rate stood at 94%.
 This is significant since this age group is the most vulnerable to coronavirus.

 Dr. Albert Bourla, the Pfizer chairman and CEO remarked: